Altynai/DjangoColumnComment/README.md

 Example
 ====================

-you have a table named `table` as below
+you have a table named `book` as below

 ```python